webis-de/lightning-ir/docs/model-zoo.rst

 **Reproduction**

-The following command and configuration can be used to reproduce the results:
+The following commands and configurations can be used to reproduce the results:

+**Reranking Results**

 .. collapse:: config.yaml